 - 1/4 cup finely diced red onion pinch of chili flakes (optional)

 - 1 to 1 1/2 pounds fresh, wild, sushi grade ahi tuna (or wild salmon)

 - 1/4 cup sliced nori paper (optional)

 - 1 tablespoon sesame seeds

-- 1 tablespoon BAGEL blend
+- 1 tablespoon BAGEL Spice Blend

 Cut the cucumber into noodles using a handheld julienne peeler, a spiralizer tool, or even a regular vegetable peeler (if using a regular peeler, the noodles will be wide and flat versus spaghetti shaped).
 Season lightly with salt and pepper and portion into four serving bowls.
 Next, divide the bell pepper and avocado slices evenly among the bowls.